onera/paradigm/doc/sphinx/source/user_manual/prepro_algo/mesh_location.rst

 .. dropdown:: Data transfer

-  Data can be transferred between the source mesh and each point cloud using the :ref:`PDM_part_to_part <ptp>` instance created by Mesh Location.
+  Data can be transferred between the source mesh and each point cloud using the :ref:`PDM_part_to_part <ptp>` instance created by **Mesh location**.

+  .. note:: *Direct* exchanges go from source to target and *reverse* exchanges go from target to source.

   .. tab-set::